JWki/Portfolio/content/portfolio/locust.md

 Eventually, as happens with most of these projects, this one lost direction at some point - I began adding a fully custom type system with runtime support that could have ended up becoming the object model for an embedded scripting / game language, and built a few things on top of it like a fancy node editor, however eventually life and other projects overtook this one.
 I would like to revisit a few elements of it at some point since I feel like this is actually one of the more coherent collection of features in a single codebase that I've produced so far.

+Feel free to check it out on [github](https://github.com/JWki/locust) as well.

 ### Screenshots

 ![A][1] \